sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 * When mocking, prefer _state testing_ rather than _iteraction testing_.
 In other words, make sure you are asserting a change of state and/or the consequence of the action under test, rather than the precise interaction that the action has with the mocked object.
 After all, interaction testing tends to be too coupled with the implementation of the system under test.
 * Use _interaction testing_ when state testing is not possible, or when a bad interaction might have an impact in the system (e.g., calling the same method twice would make the system twice as slow).
 * Avoid overspecified interaction tests.
 Focus on the relevant arguments and functions.
+* Good _interaction testing_ requires strict guidelines when designing the system under test.
+Google engineers tend not to do it.

 ## Exercises